martinsnathalia/machine-learning-exercises/README.md

 There are 2 folders relative to code and data:
 - In the data folder, there are some ".csv" files were used on the code.
 - In the code folder, there are scripts with proposed tasks and the execution of the code.

+Libraries used in the exercises:
+- Numpy
+- Pandas
+- Sckit-Learn